ecr007/English-World/Phrases-Vocabulary/H.md

 Have a great time: it means to enjoy yourself and have a good experience.
 E.g: I hope you have a great time at the party tonight.

+Harmless: (adjective) Not causing harm, danger or injury.